-Here in Illinois, we have a flat income tax rate of 4.95 percent (for now).
+Here in Illinois, we have a flat income tax rate of 4.95 percent (at least for now).
 Now, that doesn’t mean that each dollar you make in a tax year is going to be taxed at that rate.
 You can also use tax credits and deductions to lower your overall tax bill, if any are available to you.

 Want to know another way to potentially lower your Illinois income tax bill?
 Since you clicked on this article, I'll go ahead and assume you do.
 Especially with all these fun new taxes being proposed at the moment.

-Were you aware that there are currently four stocks that actually give you a state income tax break?
+Did you know that there are currently four stocks that actually give you a state income tax break?
 (As of February 2021, there are four such stock that I'm aware of)

 Caterpillar, Abbvie, Abbott Labs and Walgreens Boots Alliance stock each currently pay a dividend to their shareholders.
 If you pay taxes in Illinois, and you own one (or all) of these stocks you may be allowed to exclude the dividend(s) from your taxable income here in Illinois.
 Not on the federal income tax level, I’m taking just your Illinois income tax.
 Here’s how it works for Caterpillar, since this is Peoria and all: